Joseph Michelli

-Prescription for Excellence

-Michelli's 2011 book about the University of California, Los Angeles health system, Prescription for Excellence, details the complexities of healthcare institutions, requiring a high level of innovation, commitment to safety, and a high level of customer service, all provided in a highly political and cost competitive industry.

-ResultSource was paid to make Prescription for Excellence a bestseller, with the UCLA Health System buying copies of the book and sending them to hospital CEOs, but in its second week, "sales plunged 96%" and it dropped off the list.
-The book reached number four on the New York Times business hardcover list, as well as number one the New York Times hardcover advice best-seller list.

-The Zappos Experience

-Michelli's 2011 book The Zappos Experience: 5 Principles to Inspire, Engage, and Wow focuses on the company Zappos.com and how its business model achieved over a billion dollars in revenues over the Internet in the 2000s, after the slowing of growth for other Internet companies.

-Driven to Delight

-In his 2015 book Driven to Delight: Delivering World-Class Customer Experience the Mercedes-Benz Way, Michelli tracks the transition of company focus on selling products to selling "experiences".
-The book appeared on the Wall Street Journal hardcover business best-sellers list.

-Career
+Early life and career

+Michelli received his undergraduate degree from the University of Denver, in psychology, philosophy, and political science and was honored as the 1981 Outstanding Junior Man.

+He earned his PhD in 1988 from the University of Southern California, completing his thesis entitled Observational Bias in Spouse Observation Integrating Cognitive and Behavioral Approaches to Marital Distress.

 Psychology

-Michelli received his undergraduate degree from the University of Denver, where he triple majored in psychology, philosophy, and political science and where he was honored as the 1981 Outstanding Junior Man.
 During his undergraduate studies he co-authored an article for Psychology Today entitled Would You Believe a Child Witness.
 In 1985 Michelli co-authored the research paper A Brief Test for Measuring Malingering in Schizophrenic Individuals that was published in the American Journal of Psychiatry.
-He graduated with his PhD in 1988 from the University of Southern California, completing his thesis entitled Observational Bias in Spouse Observation Integrating Cognitive and Behavioral Approaches to Marital Distress.

 Additional academic publications from his studies included articles in the Journal of Pediatric Psychiatry and Law and Human Behavior, as well as a chapter of the third edition for Behavioral Assessment: A Practical Handbook.
 Michelli is also the author of financial and economics publications.

 Michelli worked as a clinical psychologist for the Penrose-St. Francis Health Care System in Colorado during the 1990s.
-Michelli continued his practice as a psychologist through the late 2000s, serving as a forensic psychologist in Colorado and special investigator for public prosecutions.
+Michelli continued his practice as a psychologist through the late 2000s, working as a forensic psychologist in Colorado and special investigator for public prosecutions.
 He has also been interviewed as an expert of forensic psychology on CNN.